 Learning more about AI, gaining insight on groundbreaking technologies, and experiencing the industry environment firsthand were my greatest takeaways from GTC.
 I am grateful to AI4ALL and the generosity of NVIDIA for this opportunity, as we were (likely) the only teenage girls present at the conference.
 The relative homogeneity of GTC participants wasn’t hard to notice, demonstrating the issue that initiatives like AI4ALL hope to tackle.
 Above all, I am inspired to know that the future holds an incredible array of opportunities within a single generation of AI.

-Jocelin Su is a senior at Evergreen Valley High School in California and is an avid enthusiast of math and computer science.
-After attending Stanford AI4ALL in 2016, she became committed CS outreach and founded the She.codes workshop program for middle school girls.
-In addition to her STEM interests, Jocelin enjoys art and reading good books.
+Jocelin Su is a junior at Evergreen Valley High School in California, and is an avid enthusiast of math and computer science.
+After attending Stanford AI4ALL in 2016, she was inspired to found an AI Club at her school and create the She.codes workshop program for middle school girls.
+She is currently conducting a bioinformatics project under the AI4ALL mentorship program.